gudel/Interactive-dashboard/README.md

 ## Checking out the deployed SPA

-Use `/dashboard` to access the dashboard, I have yet to implement Auth at the moment.
+~~Use `/dashboard` to access the dashboard, I have yet to implement Auth at the moment.~~<br>
+Auth implemented as of 23/03/2025.
+Metadata added as of 26/03/2025.
+Completion in two weeks.

+## What next?

+Deploying this for historical purposes.<br>
+Will either clone it or modify it further later on.

 ## Repository structure